emacsmirror/ticktick/README.md

 ### Creating Tasks

-Create tasks directly in your org file under any project heading:
+Create tasks by just adding a `TODO` heading directly in your org file under any project heading:

 ```org
 * Work Project